wren-coder/wren-coder-cli/README.md

 ## Acknowledgments

 This project is a fork of [Qwen CLI Coder](https://github.com/QwenLM/Qwen-Code), which was originally forked from [Google Gemini CLI](https://github.com/google-gemini/gemini-cli).
 We acknowledge and appreciate the excellent work of both the Gemini CLI team and the Qwen team.
-Our main contribution focuses on adaptations to better support Wren3-Coder models with enhanced parser and tool support.
+Our main contribution focuses on creating a model-agnostic solution with enhanced tool support and improved compatibility across different AI providers.

 ## License